ptbarnum4/meteor-blaze-vscode-language-server/README.md

 [![CI](https://github.com/ptbarnum4/meteor-blaze-vscode-language-server/actions/workflows/ci.yml/badge.svg)](https://github.com/ptbarnum4/meteor-blaze-vscode-language-server/actions/workflows/ci.yml)

+> **⚠️ Early Release Notice**: This is a new extension under active development.
+While functional, it may contain bugs or incomplete features.
+Please [report any issues](https://github.com/ptbarnum4/meteor-blaze-vscode-language-server/issues) you encounter to help improve the extension.
+Contributions and feedback are greatly appreciated!

 A VS Code extension that provides language support for Meteor/Blaze templates within HTML files.
 The extension detects Meteor templates embedded in HTML files and provides intelligent features like syntax highlighting, code completion, hover information, go-to-definition, and cross-file analysis.

 ## ✨ Features